Information-Theoretic Policy Learning from Partial Observations with Fully Informed Decision Makers: Experiments

 \section{Experiments}

-In this section we document numerical experiments to validate the algorithms proposed in sec. \ref{sec:methodology}.
-All experiments were implemented using \texttt{Matlab}.
+In this section we document numerical experiments to validate the APCDs proposed in sections \ref{sec:vanilla-apcd} and \ref{sec:natural-apcd}. {With our numerical experiments we want to clear out which of the distributions is preferable, $p(\underline{\Xi}_T;\underline{\pi}_T^\star)$ or $p(\underline{\Xi}_T;\underline{\pi}_T^\bullet)$.} All experiments were implemented using \texttt{Matlab}.
 Each experiment was executed on a single 2.10GHz Intel Xeon Gold 6130 processor.